The clocks may have gone back last month, but we all know the milestone that truly marks the beginning of winter is Bonfire Night.

 Hot chocolate and mulled wine… 2 sure-fire ways to get your guests in the festive spirit.
-And for the ultimate in hot chocolate decadence try these Vegan, Dairy & Gluten Free spoon stirrers with marshmallows by the Artisanal Vegan in your choice of hot milk.
-Prefer something a little boozier?
+And for the ultimate in hot chocolate decadence why not try chocolate spoon stirrers with marshmallows in your choice of hot milk.
+Or do you prefer something a little boozier?
 Take your favourite red wine (Pinot Noir for us) and add sugar, cinnamon, nutmeg and half an orange to a pan and heat gently.
 It’ll smell like heaven.

 Remember to be allergen safe this Bonfire Night.